revature-scalawags/Zeshawn_Project0/README.md

 # LegislatorsCSVReader
-A simple project that organizes current members of United States congress from a csv file.
+A simple Scala command line interface application project.
+This organizes current members of United States congress from a csv file.

 ## Compile
 >sbt compile